Learn more about the IDEAL framework

 Inclusion.
 Diversity.
 Evaluation.
 Achievement.
 Leadership.

-Diversity, equity and inclusion are integral parts of each of the university’s primary priorities of:
+Diversity, equity and inclusion are integral components of each of the university’s priorities:

 - Building tenure-related faculty and promoting academic research.

 - Ensuring affordability, access and success for students.

 - Delivering a rich, excellent educational experience for students in an inclusive and diverse environment.

 Additionally, the UO has three specific priorities within the area of diversity, equity and inclusion, goals supporting and enhancing university priorities:

 - Creating more robust bridges for diverse students to enter the UO

 - Increasing diversity and equity among faculty, staff, administrators, and students

 - Creating a more inclusive and welcoming campus environment for all faculty, staff, and students.